Ergus/MultiCallC/README.md

 * Interface Rust-C with unsafe and std functions, support for rust manually added in the CMake.

+* Intergace Go-C without the seudo-package "C" and compiling directly with gccgo.
+Maybe sometimes I will add other version.

 Author: Jimmy Aguilar Mena